binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-20-scoping.md

 The second thing to do is to protect your local variables from changes by the functions you call.
 How?
 Well, there's nothing you can do to guarantee that.
 The only thing you can do is to call code written by someone who follows the same practices.
-Really, that's the only thing you can do, since dynamic scoping simply won't protect your variables from being messed with.
+Really that's the only thing you can do, since dynamic scoping simply won't protect your variables from being messed with.

-Continue with [part 21]
+Continue with [part 21] - data types

   [part 1]:       {% post_url 2018-07-26-approach-bash-like-a-developer-part-1-intro                      %}
-  [Last time]:    {% post_url 2018-08-31-approach-bash-like-a-developer-part-18-word-splitting            %}
+  [Last time]:    {% post_url 2018-09-01-approach-bash-like-a-developer-part-19-disabling-word-splitting  %}
   [lexical scoping]: https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scoping
   [dynamic scoping]: https://en.wikipedia.org/wiki/Scope_(computer_science)#Dynamic_scoping
+  [part 21]:      {% post_url 2018-09-02-approach-bash-like-a-developer-part-21-data-types                %}